-Published since 1961, Melbourne Historical Journal (MHJ) is a refereed journal for the publication of Australian and Aotearoa/New Zealand graduate work in history.
+Published since 1961, Melbourne Historical Journal (MHJ) is a refereed journal for the publication of Australian, Aotearoa/New Zealand and Pacific graduate work in history.
 It is open to new approaches and aims to present original graduate work to a wide and responsive readership.

 The MHJ usually publishes one issue per year and the occasional MHJ Research Series.
 The journal features themed articles by prominent, established historians, and presents new and exciting research by talented, emerging historians.